richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-2-the-road-ahead.md

 * There's no connection to HockeyApp / iTunes until the deploy phases

 ### Repositories

+We use git, but any VCS would work.

 **Application Code Repository** – Contains xcproj, application code, and sufficient configuration to run on a simulator or development device.